mnmly/vimeo/Readme.md

-# Vimeo
+# Vimeo Player JavaScript API

-Basically rewrite of `froogaloop.js` from vimeo.
+Rewrite of `froogaloop.js` from vimeo.
 Since it seems not maintained and no tests, I re-wrote it so it's more reliable.

 ### TODO: